realm/realm-js/integration-tests/README.md

 Because of limitations (see below), we need to explicitly require in the files defining the tests: To write a new test, simply add it in the relevant file in `test/src/tests/` or create a new file and make sure to require that from `test/src/index.ts`.

+### Globals available

-Tests will have access to the following globals:
+Because we want our tests to run in many environments, we've a limited runtime available.
+Tests have access to the following globals:

 - [the Mocha hook globals](https://mochajs.org/#hooks) (describe, it, after, before, etc.).
 - `fs` the lowest common denominator of the [`fs-extra`](https://www.npmjs.com/package/fs-extra) and [`react-native-fs`](https://www.npmjs.com/package/react-native-fs) APIs.